roseseismo/roses2020/unit08/unit08_readme.txt

 - Use the default 'roses' environment.

 notebooks:
-- The lecture and lab notebook for this unit are complete and should run wihtout exception.
+- The lecture and lab notebook for this unit are complete and should run without exception.

 data:
 - These notebooks are self-contained and do not need data files.

 notes:
-- additional pygmt resources are given at the end of the lecture notebook.
+- Additional PyGMT resources are given at the end of the lecture notebook.